 During play, I couldn’t help but feel exhausted at the prospect of having to invent another NPC with a notable voice or mannerisms or a description that set her apart from other NPCs.
 I didn’t want to “set the scene” again and draw in all these sensory details and bore myself and my player, both of us waiting until he could make a decision.
 Besides, the book told me her attitude, wants, assets, and drive.
 Wasn’t that enough?

 Thinking all of this this at once, I just said “Hey, let’s do this one in third person: You’re at the meatshop and she tells you that things have been tough since their leader Tarvul was imprisoned.
 She wants full control of the gang, and is frustrated that the members still feel loyalty to Tarvul, even though he’s serving a life sentence.
 His son keeps making half-witted attempts to break him out and has been using gang resources to do so.
 If you take the son out, preferable unharmed, she can rally the gang to join you in your war against the Crows.”

-Skip the boring stuff, especially drawn-out dialogue with near “The Princess Bride” level of brevity (just kidding, Goldman is an absolute genius).
+Skip the boring stuff, especially drawn-out dialogue, with near “The Princess Bride” level of brevity.

 I suppose it goes with Blades’ principle of “cut to the action.”
 But it felt so refreshing to “gloss over” things instead of having to play it all out, step by step, line by line.
 If you’re like me, it can get real tough to set the scene every go-around when it’s usually more straight forward than that.
 And I get antsy real quick.